Stay in Yamanouchi: Area Descriptions

 Being in close proximity of the station, guests staying in Yudanaka can take advantage of public buses running to nearby Shibu Onsen, the monkey park and ski resorts of Shiga Kogen and Kita-Shiga Kogen.

-Accommodation listings and directions to Yudanaka can be found through our ‘Yudanaka Onsen Area’ hotel page.
+Accommodation listings and directions to Yudanaka can be found through our ‘Yudanaka & Shibu Onsen’ hotel page.

 From Shibu Onsen, the monkey park can be reached by local bus in around 5 minutes or on-foot in around 20 minutes.
 Local buses also connect Shibu to Shiga Kogen – Japan’s largest ski resort.